 B.A., The Johns Hopkins University

 Kirsten Matoy Carlson is an associate professor at Wayne State University Law School.
 Her research focuses on legal advocacy and law reform, with particular attention on the various strategies used by Indian nations and indigenous groups to reform federal Indian law and policy effectively.
 Carlson's research integrates traditional legal analysis with social science methodologies for studying legal and political advocacy.

 From May 2014 through July 2017, she has a National Science Foundation Law and Social Science Program grant to fund her research project, Legal Mobilization, Rights Claims, and Federal Indian Policy Reform.
 Carlson previously received a National Science Foundation dissertation research grant to study the constitutional entrenchment of Aboriginal and treaty rights in Canada.
 As a Fulbright Scholar, she researched attitudes toward the Waitangi Tribunal and the treaty claims settlement process in New Zealand.
 Her articles have been published in the Michigan Law Review, University of Colorado Law Review, Indiana Law Journal, American Indian Law Review and Michigan State Law Review.

-At Wayne Law, Professor Carlson teaches federal Indian law, legislation, legal change and civil procedure.
-She is faculty advisor to the Native American Law Students Society and serves on the State Bar of Michigan Standing Committee on American Indian Law and is a fellow of the American Bar Foundation.
+At Wayne Law, Carlson teaches federal Indian law, legislation, legal change and civil procedure.
+She serves on the State Bar of Michigan Standing Committee on American Indian Law and is a fellow of the American Bar Foundation.